orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 - `this.sendMessage(ipfsId, { user: this.user.id })` utilizes the function you created previously to send a message to a peer via a topic named from their IPFS id
 - `this.node.pubsub.subscribe` registers an event handler that calls `this.handleMessageReceived`
-- `peer.events.on("replicated" ...` fires when the database has been loaded and the data has been retrieved from IPFS and is stored locally.
+- `peer.events.on('replicated' ...` fires when the database has been loaded and the data has been retrieved from IPFS and is stored locally.
 It means, simply, that you have the data and it is ready to be used.

 > **Note:** If you're a security-minded person, this is probably giving you anxiety.
 That's ok, these methods are for educational purposes only and are meant to enhance your understanding of how a system like this works.
 We will cover authorization and authentication in the next chapter.